Solrys/Movies-ETL/README.md

 # Movies-ETL
+## Background
 Creating an Algorithm To Predict Successful Streaming Content

 ETL Extract transform and load
-A core concept to unsure the data is consistent and maintains its integrity Data stores more efficiency.
+A core concept to insure the data is consistent and maintains its integrity Data stores more efficiency.
 Using ETL to create data pipelines and transform the data so that we can analyze.

-Extract
+* Extract
-Trnsform
+* Transform
-Load
+* Load

+## Sources
+Wikipedia
+Kaggle
+Movielens

 I gathered data from both Wikipedia and Kaggle, combined them, and saved them into a SQL database.
 To do this I followed the ETL process:
 1)Extracting the Wikipedia and Kaggle data from their respective files.